 As outlined in the first section of this article, Juice Plus has been proven to have a variety of health benefits in legitimate clinical trials.
 The only medical trials we could find on Balance of Nature were not legitimate in our opinion, and were conducted by questionable Russian medical institutions and not published in legitimate scientific journals (we cover this more thoroughly in the Balance of Nature review article linked above).

 Juice Plus supplements are NSF Certified, which ensures that a third-party organization has tested them for contaminants and label accuracy.
 Put simply, this means that Juice Plus is guaranteed to have what the label says it has, and to have low or negligible contaminant levels.
 The same cannot be said of Balance of Nature which does not appear to have any third-party certifications.

 Juice Plus Gummies Review

-The gummies also contain citric acid, a preservative and flavoring additive that may cause whole-body inflammatory reactions in some patients because it’s manufactured from a fungus.
-It’s also documented in a recent medical study to cause pain when included in pharmaceutical formulations.
+The gummies also contain citric acid, a preservative and flavoring additive that may cause whole-body inflammatory reactions in some patients because it’s often manufactured from a fungus called Aspergillus niger, as shown in a series of medical case reports published in the Toxicology Reports journal.

 Juice Plus has dealt with some legal and regulatory issues recently.
 The Food and Drug Administration (FDA) in the U.S. issued a warning letter to the company in 2020, claiming that some of their affiliate partners were making health claims related to COVID-19.